 MULTI: multi-db transactions with best effort commit.

-Vitess doesn’t support multi-master setup.
-It has alternate ways of addressing most of the use cases that are typically solved by multi-master:
+Vitess doesn’t support active-active replication setup (previously called multi-master).
+It has alternate ways of addressing most of the use cases that are typically solved by such a configuration.

-Scalability: There are situations where multi-master gives you a little bit of additional runway.
-However, since the statements have to eventually be applied to all masters, it’s not a sustainable strategy.
+Scalability: There are situations where active-active gives you a little bit of additional runway.
+However, since the statements have to eventually be applied to all writable servers, it’s not a sustainable strategy.
 Vitess addresses this problem through sharding, which can scale indefinitely.

-High availability: Vitess integrates with Orchestrator, which is capable of performing a failover to a new master within seconds of failure detection.
+High availability: Vitess integrates with Orchestrator, which is capable of performing a failover to a new primary within seconds of failure detection.
 This is usually sufficient for most applications.

 Vitess is meant to run in multiple data centers / regions / cells.
 In this part, we’ll use “cell” to mean a set of servers that are very close together, and share the same regional availability.